 Simplified overview of Yamnaya movement: (click link for image)

 Yamnaya peoples, at the time, were an admixture of WHG (Western Hunter Gatherers), EHG (Eastern Hunter Gatherers who in turn were an admixture that included WHG + ANE (Ancient North Eurasians)).
 Yamna also show admixture with CHG (Caucasus Hunter Gatherer).
 The R1 Y-DNA line appears to have come from the ANE who were known to be in Siberia.
 The oldest R burial found to date is from Mal'ta in Siberia at 24,000 YBP.
 Ancient branches of R1 DNA is also found in an estimated 30% of North American Indian Tribes and believed to have reached America via the Bering Straits from Siberia.

 (click below links for the maps)

-Yamnaya peoples became a core contributor/component of the Cordedware Culture based on burial finds up to 2019.
+Yamnaya peoples, mostly R1a, became a core contributor/component of the Cordedware Culture based on burial finds up to 2019.
 The Cordedware culture spanned Germany/Bohemia to Russia (through and beyond Moscow).
 The Western end of the Cordedware culture region includes R1b burials whereas the bulk of Cordedware region burials (spreading north east from Bohemia) appear as dominantly R1a Y-DNA with little to no R1b Y-DNA showing up outside today's Germany & Czech regions.
 Many researchers are still looking into why this split of R1a/R1b shows up in the Western Cordedware edge and that R1a tends to dominate elsewhere in Cordedware burials.
 There is now serious doubt that L51 has *any* Yamnaya origin as the emerging evidence is that they got much of their DNA from the Samara region.

 The emergence of R1b-P312 & R1b-U106 & R1b-S1194 & R1b-A8053: